A stochastic volatility model for the valuation of temperature derivatives: Temperature models

 This model is somehow an adaptation of the celebrated Heston model \cite{heston1993closed}.
 It enables to go beyond Ornstein–Uhlenbeck models \cite{benth2007volatility} \cite{benth2007putting} \cite{taylor2004comparison} \cite{franses2001modeling} and is an alternative to GARCH volatility models \cite{taylor2004comparison} \cite{franses2001modeling} \cite{campbell2005weather} \cite{benth2012critical}, while keeping some flexibility as we will show in the next sections.

 In the following sections we study daily average temperature data series for 8 major European cities: Stockholm, Paris, Amsterdam, Berlin, Brussels, London, Rome and Madrid.
 The data series present daily data from January 1st 1980 to December 31st 2020.
-After removing 29 February of leap years, this gives a time series of 14,965 observations coming from weather stations.
-These time series were provided by a weather data provider and have gone through quality checks.
-We can therefore consider that outliers have been removed from these series.
+After removing 29 February of leap years, this gives a time series of 14,965 observations coming from weather stations. {Table~\ref{tab:weather_stations} in Appendix~\ref{appendix:weather_station} summarizes the characteristics of the weather stations.
+These time series were extracted from Speedwell, the main historical and settlement data provider for weather derivatives.
+The company performs quality checks including physical consistency comparison, statistical consistency tests and comparison with neighboring sources and corrects the data if necessary.
+For instance, gap filling is mentioned for Rome Ciampino.
+The positive aspect of using these data is that it can be considered as cleaned and reliable and has been used to determine weather derivatives payoff in the past.
+The downside is that it is private with restricted access.}